2-Day Dublin Itinerary

 Stroll down Grafton Street until you get to St Stephen Green Shopping Centre.
 On the way, you’ll pass by Brown Thomas, Ireland’s most famous lifestyle store.

-Walking past St Stephen Green, take South William Street, home to two popular shopping centers: Powerscourt Townhouse Centre, packed with luxury brands, and George Street Arcade, a unique shopping mall accessible from Castle Market.
+Walking past St Stephen Green, take South William Street, home to two popular shopping centres: Powerscourt Townhouse Centre, packed with luxury brands, and George Street Arcade, a unique shopping mall accessible from Castle Market.

-When you get tired, cross the River Liffey and head to O’Connell Street, Dublin’s main thoroughfare.
-Once you’ve discovered this vibrant boulevard, go to Henry Street, also full of boutiques and international brands.
+When you get tired, cross the River Liffey and head to O'Connell Street, Dublin’s main thoroughfare.
+Once you’ve discovered this vibrant boulevard, go to Henry Street, which is also full of boutiques and international brands.

 After an afternoon of shopping, we suggest you rest at The Church, Dublin’s most unique bar and restaurant, which was once a place of worship.
 It's located at 1 Mary Street, a 5-minute walk from Henry Street.